Nathan Cayless: New Zealand

 Cayless was selected for the New Zealand team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against Australia he played from the interchange bench in the Kiwis' 22–20 loss.
 Cayless was part of the Kiwis squad for the 2000 Rugby League World Cup, in which they reached the final.

 Cayless was selected to play for the New Zealand national team as a prop forward in the 2007 ANZAC Test loss against Australia.

 Cayless captained New Zealand to victory in the 2008 Rugby League World Cup.
 Cayless became one of the New Zealand national rugby league team' most-capped players, having appeared on 38 occasions by April 2009 when he retired from international rugby league, stating that he wanted to focus the rest of his football career on the Eels.

 Coaching career

 In 2016, Cayless became the head coach of Intrust Super Premiership NSW side the Wentworthville Magpies.
 Cayless spent two years at the club but failed to make the finals on both occasions.
 On 1 October 2018, Cayless signed a two-year deal to become the new head coach of the New Zealand Warriors reserve grade side.

+On 23 June 2026, it was announced that Cayliss had signed a three-year contract with Hull Kingston Rovers to succeed Willie Peters as head coach following the conclusion of the 2026 season.